Floorp-Projects/Floorp/toolkit/components/telemetry/docs/preferences.rst

 ``datareporting.policy.dataSubmissionEnabled``

   This is the data submission master kill switch.
 If disabled, no policy is shown or upload takes place, ever.

-``datareporting.policy.dataSubmissionEnabled.v2``

-  If disabled, FHR v2 data will not be sent to Mozilla servers.
-Telemetry v4 data submission will not be affected.
-This is like ``datareporting.policy.dataSubmissionEnabled``, but only affects FHR - Telemetry upload will not be disabled.

 ``datareporting.policy.dataSubmissionPolicyNotifiedTime``